Salary, Wages and Fringe Benefits

 Salary for PIs and Key Personnel must be based off their base salary and contract type.
 You can use the conversion charts on OSP's website to help determine the effort and salary that needs to be dedicated to the project.

-*Base salaries and contract types can be found in the FSRDISH Labor Distibution report in myReports.
+*Base salaries and contract types can be found in the FSRDISH Labor Distribution report in myReports.
+Additional information on Instututional Base Salary (IBS) can be found here.

 Principal Investigator (PI) - The individual responsible for the conduct of research or other activity described in a proposal for an award.
 In order to be eligible as a PI, they must meet the requirements outlined on the UNM PI Eligibility page.
 In the case these requirements are not met, you can submit a PI Eligibility Exception Request.